High Carb Low Fat Vegan

 This lifestyle involves eating 80% of your calories from fruit and vegetable carbohydrates, 10% from plant based protein, and 10% from plant based fats.

-It should really be HCLF(PB)V but thats a really long acronym, haha.
-I am not trying to hate on anyone who has taken the plunge in becoming vegan, I am very proud of you!
-However, I can not stress enough how important it is to buy plant based whole foods.
+I can not stress enough how important it is to buy plant based whole foods.
 You should be shopping in the bulk section and produce department of your store.
-Buying a lot of and only living off of processed foods that are vegan is still just as unhealthy for your body and the environment as any other normal food.
+Buying a lot of and only living off of processed foods that are vegan is still just as unhealthy for your body and the environment as any other processed food.
 When you learn to cook with foods that grow naturally from the earth and foods that are in its purest form, your body becomes pure as well.
 You begin to taste every flavor and every ingredient you use.
-Your dishes become bright and colorful, and therefor, you become bright and beautiful as well.
+Your dishes become bright and colorful, and therefore, you become bright and beautiful as well.
 Eat living foods for the living body.

-I do want to encourage you however to start making you own sauces, dressings, spreads, and building every meal with fresh and organic fruits and vegetables.
+I encourage you to start making you own sauces, dressings, spreads, and building every meal with fresh and organic fruits and vegetables.